JailbreakPapa/ApertureUI/SECURITY.md

 Implement comprehensive security audits.
 Establish a formal incident response plan.
 Enhance user and developer security documentation.

 Disclaimer
-[Project Name] is provided "as is" during the development phase.
+Aperture UI is provided "as is" during the development phase.
 While we strive to address security concerns promptly, users should be aware that using development software carries inherent risks.

 ## Conclusion
 Thank you for your interest in the security of Aperture UI.
 We value the contributions of our community in making the project more secure.
 Please stay tuned for updates and help us build a safer product.